 David Knight of Knight Parker will, of course, be assisting and advising you in this respect.
 HDIFA have not offered you any advice in relation to any investment.

-This is appropriate for your Medium High Attitude to Risk and reasonable term to retirement; especially as your funds will remain invested post retirement if you opt to use the Drawdown facility.
+This is appropriate for your High Attitude to Risk, despite the short term to retirement; especially as your funds will remain invested post retirement if you opt to use the Drawdown facility.